Tinram/Noter/README.md

 ## Credits

-+ Angel Marin and Paul Johnston &ndash; JavaScript SHA-256 hash function.
++ Angel Marin and Paul Johnston: JavaScript SHA-256 hash function.

-+ Andrew Ellis &ndash; link regex.
++ Andrew Ellis: link regex.

 ## Miscellaneous

 Noter was originally created as a second language flashcard viewer (to which it can be easily reverted).

-Noter was never coded for elegance, merely to do a simple job in minimal code.
+Noter was never created for coding elegance, merely to do a simple job in minimal code.
 It's like my car: looks ancient, runs quite well.

 ## License